Jitin2002/ViewTube5/README.md

 ## Overview

-**Uchiha-Tube (YOUTUBE + TWITTER)** is an innovative project combining the functionality of a video hosting platform like YouTube with micro-blogging features similar to Twitter.
+**View-Tube (YOUTUBE + TWITTER)** is an innovative project combining the functionality of a video hosting platform like YouTube with micro-blogging features similar to Twitter.
 Built on a robust tech stack including Node.js, Express.js, React.js, and MongoDB, this platform offers a seamless user experience with modern features.

 ## 🌐 Important Links